polybar/polybar/README.md

 **Polybar** aims to help users build beautiful and highly customizable status bars for their desktop environment, without the need of having a black belt in shell scripting.
-Heres a few screenshots showing you what it can look like:
+Here are a few screenshots showing you what it can look like:

 [![sample screenshot](http://i.imgur.com/xvlw9iHt.png)](http://i.imgur.com/xvlw9iH.png)
 [![sample screenshot](http://i.imgur.com/cYQOuRrt.png)](http://i.imgur.com/cYQOuRr.png)